Mbed-TLS/mbedtls/README.md

     yotta build

-If, on the other hand, you already have a copy of mbed TLS from a source other than the yotta registry, for example from cloning our GitHub repository, or from downloading a tarball of the standalone edition, then you'll need first need to generate the yotta module by running:
+If, on the other hand, you already have a copy of mbed TLS from a source other than the yotta registry, for example from cloning our GitHub repository, or from downloading a tarball of the standalone edition, then you'll first need to generate the yotta module by running:

     yotta/create-module.sh

-from the mbed TLS root directory.
-This will create the yotta module in the `yotta/module` directory.
+This should be executed from the root mbed TLS project directory.
+This will create the yotta module in the `yotta/module` directory within it.
 You can then change to that directory and build as usual:

     cd yotta/module
     yotta build

-In any case, you'll probably want to set the yotta target before building unless it's already set globally; for more information on using yotta, please consult the [yotta documentation](http://docs.yottabuild.org/).
+In any case, you'll probably want to set the yotta target before building unless it has already been set globally.
+For more information on using yotta, please consult the [yotta documentation](http://docs.yottabuild.org/).

 For more details on the yotta/mbed OS edition of mbed TLS, including example programs, please consult the [Readme at the root of the yotta module](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/README.md).

 ### Make

-We intentionally only use the absolute minimum of `Make` functionality, as a lot of `Make` features are not supported on all different implementations of Make on different platforms.
-As such, the Makefiles sometimes require some handwork or export statements in order to work for your platform.
+We intentionally only use the minimum of `Make` functionality, as a lot of `Make` features are not supported on all different implementations of Make or on different platforms.
+As such, the Makefiles sometimes require some manual changes or export statements in order to work for your platform.

-In order to build the source using Make, just enter at the command line:
+In order to build from the source code using Make, just enter at the command line:

     make